iTwin/imodel-native/iModelJsNodeAddon/api_package/README.md

 # iModelJsNodeAddon

 The addon and its api are not in git.
-The code for the addon and the declaration of the api are in the hg repository called iModelJsNodeAddon.
+The code for the addon and the declaration of the api are in a Mercurial (hg) repository called iModelJsNodeAddon.
 The addon is built by BentleyBuild.

 The addon and api packages are generated.
 See the iModelJsNodeAddon::MakePackages part.

 The generated addon and api packages are published by PRG using BentleyBuild.

 The addon api is defined by imodeljs-nodeaddonapi.d.ts.
-When you write addon code, you define JS classes and methods using the native node_addon_api.
+When you write addon code, you define JavaScript classes and methods using the native node_addon_api.
 You must also declare the classes and methods in the imodeljs-nodeaddonapi.d.ts file.
 Yes, you must define the API twice -- once in native code and again in the d.ts file -- there is nothing to make this automatic or to check consistency -- you must do this manually.

 imodeljs-nodeaddonapi.d.ts contains the (internal) documentation for the addon.
 This README file is also part of the addon api package, and it contains these build instructions.